Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Pincher's Pro Tip

 Ask for water backup AND sump pump overflow coverage as a combined endorsement.
-Carriers price it differently, but most Ohio agents can add meaningful protection for under $15/month.
+Carriers price it differently, but most Ohio agents can add meaningful protection for under $20/month, and it can save you tens of thousands in a single event.

 Common Ohio Home Insurance Discounts